Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 One input one output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example configures ivas_xabrscaler in one input and one output mode.
+The following example configures vvas_xabrscaler in one input and one output mode.
 The input to the scaler is 1280 x 720, NV12 frames that are resized to 640 x 360 resolution, and the color format is changed from NV12 to BGR.

 .. code-block::

       gst-launch-1.0 videotestsrc num-buffers=100 \
       ! "video/x-raw, width=1280, height=720, format=NV12" \
-      ! ivas_xabrscaler xclbin-location="/usr/lib/dpu.xclbin" kernel-name=v_multi_scaler:v_multi_scaler_1 \
+      ! vvas_xabrscaler xclbin-location="/usr/lib/dpu.xclbin" kernel-name=v_multi_scaler:v_multi_scaler_1 \
       ! "video/x-raw, width=640, height=360, format=BGR" ! fakesink -v

 One input multiple output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example configures ivas_xabrscaler for one input and three outputs.
+The following example configures vvas_xabrscaler for one input and three outputs.
 The input is 1920 x 1080 resolution in NV12 format.
 There are three output formats:

 * 1280 x 720 in BGR format